 Controversial chef/owner Bruce Molzan has since reinvented himself as a devotee of all things Paleo — first at Corner Table and now at newly opened Ruggles Black.
 Flour may be mostly banished from his menus, but the signature 20-plus item dessert tray lives on.

 Triniti chef/owner Ryan Hildebrand acquired the land for a casual restaurant and bakery called FM 903.
 However, despite Eater tagging 903 as one of this fall's most anticipated openings, no activity has occurred at the site for some time and it remains a vacant lot.

 Technically, the retro Tex-Mex joint in the heart of Montrose closed in 2008 after a 60 year run, more than a year before CultureMap launched in the fall of 2009.
 However, it doesn't feel like quite that long since we lost the famous source of queso and chili gravy, so it's included here.

 Of course, it helps that the space itself still stands, even with Uchi's high-style, Japanese-inspired makeover.

 Chairs and other artifacts from the interior found a home down the street at El Real Tex-Mex.
 The queso lives on, too, at El Patio on Westheimer, where it provides a nostalgic comfort to people who grew up eating it and baffles anyone who's trying it for the first time.
 Even the famous sign lives on at the one area restaurant that most closely follows Felix's throwback style: Larry's Original Mexican in Richmond.

 Eric Sandler contributed to this article.
-CultureMap is celebrating its fifth birthday with a big party on purchased online.from at the new JW Marriott Houston Downtown, with a portion of proceeds going to Casa de Esperanza.
-Tickets are $25 and can be
+CultureMap is celebrating its fifth birthday with a big party on Oct.
+10 from 7 to 10 p.m. at the new JW Marriott Houston Downtown, with a portion of proceeds going to Casa de Esperanza.
+Tickets are $25 and can be purchased online.